rismawidiya/Module-01-Capstone-Risma/README.md

 3. View all rental records, sorted by highest total fee.
 4. Return the seismograph and update its condition if needed.
 5. Remove any damaged equipment that requires maintenance.

 ---

+## Impact
+GERM demonstrates how a data-driven, rule-based system can transform routine operations into an efficient, transparent process.
+By designing this project, I applied my skills in Python programming, data validation, workflow design, and usability-focused problem-solving to deliver a tool that reduces errors, saves time, and supports better decision-making.

+---